kolan72/PoliNorError/README.md

 Having `IsFailed` true, you can check the `UnprocessedError` property (appeared in version 2.0.0-rc3) to see if there was an exception that was not handled properly within the catch block.

 The `IsSuccess`property indicates success of the handling.
 If it is true, it means that not only `IsFailed` equals false, but also `IsCanceled`, indicating that no cancellation occurred during handling.
-Check the  `NoError`  property to ensure that there were no errors in handling delegate at all.
+The `NoError` property makes sure that there were no exceptions at all when calling the handling delegate.

 If an error occurs within the catch block, it will be stored in the  `CatchBlockErrors`  property that is collection of the `CatchBlockException`  objects.